droneshire/whiskey_inventory_alert_upwork/README.md

 This script monitors the inventory and creates alerts based on a mapping of clients to drink items.

 The alert system is done using [Twilio](https://www.twilio.com/en-us/pricing) and sends the text message alert to the associated client.
+The initial setup will be pay as you go plan on Twilio, and should be fairly reasonable costwise.

 ## Database
 The client/drink database will be a sqlite backed Firebase database that will be integrated into a web frontend that will allow